jaateixeira/ScrapLogGit2Net/README.md

 Newer features allow you to:
 - Filter developers by email (handy to deal with bots that commit code)
 - Support for parallel edges (.e., multiple edges between two nodes) that allow attributing weight to a cooperative relationship between two developers (e.g., the number of times they co-edited a source code file).
-- visualize collaborations dynamically using  [NetworkX is a Python package](https://networkx.org/documentation/latest/) and [Matplotlib: Visualization with Python](https://matplotlib.org/).
+- Visualize collaborations dynamically using  [NetworkX is a Python package](https://networkx.org/documentation/latest/) and [Matplotlib: Visualization with Python](https://matplotlib.org/).

 The code was also recently made compliant with the [NetworkX is a Python package](https://networkx.org/documentation/latest/) data structures and the [python 3.10 version](https://networkx.org/documentation/latest/) runtime which simplified the original code base.